Off the beaten track – some lesser-known Italian wines

 Grape Variety: Nosiola, 100%.
 Off the beaten track: Trentino.

-Nosiola is Trentino’s only native grape, grown in the Dolomites in northern Italy, where Mediterannean and Alpine conditions collide.
+Nosiola is Trentino’s only native white grape, grown in the Dolomites in northern Italy, where Mediterannean and Alpine conditions collide.
 Bottega Vinai is a brand of the vast CAVIT co-operative near Trentino, with 4,500 growers, and its 7,000 hectares of vines represent 60% of all Trentino’s vineyard area!
 Their Nosiola comes from the heartland near Lago Toblino and is sustainably grown, while the winery now features solar power and wastewater recycling.

 Nosiola used to be confused with Durella because they look similar.
 However, DNA tests show them to be unrelated, and they certainly don’t taste the same.
 Most Nosiola wines are dry and still.
 Lightly floral, with orchard fruit (apples and pears), it’s a delicate wine.
 Nosiola develops well in the bottle, showing the hallmark of hazelnuts on the finish, which in Italian are called Nocciola.